 A silent auction is exactly that – an auction, but with no noisy auctioneer shouting out bids to a room full of raised hands.
 It is often held alongside other PTA events such as Christmas fairs and summer balls, but can also be an effective fundraiser in its own right.

 Typically, items are donated by parents, members of the community and local businesses, and all the money raised goes straight to the PTA coffers.
 People only bid on items they would genuinely like to have, rather than winning a ‘potluck’ raffle prize.

 Running an auction

 Sourcing prizes is often the biggest challenge.
-Start early by letting local companies know what you're looking for and what kind of coverage they can expect in return.
-Give donors as much publicity as you can: offer them an advert in your programme; link to them on social media and in your newsletter.
+Start early by letting local companies know what you’re looking for and what kind of coverage they can expect in return.
+Give donors as much publicity as you can: offer them an advert in your fair programme; link to them on social media and in your newsletter.
 If the auction is part of a live or online event, get your compere to thank them for their support during the proceedings.

 There are no licensing requirements for running a silent auction, however you will need to bear in mind the Sale of Goods Act when providing descriptions and stating the value of each item.
-Parents provide their names and contact details voluntarily, but these should be destroyed after the event.
+If parents provide their names and contact details on paper, these should be destroyed after the event.
 An online site should also be GDPR compliant.

 Explain that winning bids need to be collected and paid for within a certain timeframe and that it is up to the winner of each lot to arrange collection.
 If two people bid the same amount, invite them to submit a sealed bid on a piece of paper – the highest bid wins.